-House Speaker John A. Boehner has dealt a blow to the Obama Administration and said that the GOP immigration overhaul idea would not get done this year.
+House speaker John A. Boehner has dealt a blow to the Obama Administration and said that the GOP overhaul idea would not get done this year.

 According to The Wall Street Journal, the party’s overhaul idea included some legal status for the 11.5 million living in the U.S. illegally.